Life after divorce

 Adjusting to life after a divorce can take anywhere from a few weeks to many years.
 During that time, you may experience a range of emotions.
-You may also be more susceptible to certain conditions, including post-traumatic stress disorder, depression, and various physical conditions.
+You may also be

 The depression that occurs due to traumatic life events such as divorce is different from clinical depression.
 It’s called adjustment disorder or situational depression.
 Both clinical depression and situational depression manifest in similar ways.

 In some people, depression following divorce can occur with other behaviors, such as:

 - ignoring responsibilities